-Well, frankly, it's because so few page managers know even they access to this data, let alone where to find it.
+Well, frankly, it's because so few page managers even know they have access to this data, let alone where to find it.

 Where It Is

-Log in and navigate to your nonprofit’s page.
+Log in and navigate to your nonprofit’s page on Facebook.
 At the top, you’ll see an Insights tab.
 Click on it.

 Then click on Posts in the left-hand menu.
 This will open up a graph.